vinnilla/Lan-Party/README.md

-/#/game    | the shell page for the game (has the option and sound buttons in a 'header') /#/game/home    | game landing page - option to play solo or in a group /#/game/group   | enter the name of the group to join /#/game/start   | the team name is shown with all players who are in the team
+/#/game    | the shell page for the game (has the option and sound buttons in a 'header') /#/game/home    | game landing page - option to play solo or in a group /#/game/group   | enter the name of the group to join /#/game/start/lobby   | the team name is shown with all players who are in the team /#/game/start/playing | the game runs and the team tries to survive the unending onslaught

 ##### Back-End Express Routes: